History of the Appalachian people in Metro Detroit: Cuisine

 Beans are an important element of Appalachian cuisine in Metro Detroit.
 Beans were important to Appalachian people, who often came from rural poverty, because they were cheap, nutritious, and could be easily farmed in a backyard lot.
 Beans are often served in chafing dishes.
 Soup beans are commonly served at meals either as the main course or as a side dish, often using Pinto beans or Navy beans.
 Other common foods in Appalachian cuisine include cornbread, fried cabbage, and stack cakes.

 Music

 Metro Detroit has long been home to a thriving bluegrass and honky tonk scene.
 Several bars and restaurants in Detroit such as Red's Park-Inn bar, Telway Diner, Alice's Bar, and George's Famous Coney Island have reputations as hang-out spots for Appalachian/Southern people.
 In 1973, the New York Times reported that some 25 "hillbilly heaven" bars existed in Detroit, the closest thing to an Appalachian community center.

-Bobby Bare had a hit song with "Detroit City" in 1963, which described the homesickness and culture shock commonly experienced by Southern migrants.
+Bobby Bare, a popular country singer from Ohio, had a hit song with "Detroit City" in 1963 which described the homesickness and culture shock commonly experienced by Southern migrants.